Support survivors during Sexual Assault Awareness Month

 • Learn about programs and resources available on campus and in the community.

 SARV workshops are open and free to all UNL students.
-Register to attend one of three sessions this month.
+Register to attend.

 Join the Center for Advocacy, Response & Education in wearing denim in solidarity with sexual violence survivors.
 Per DenimDay.org, the international campaign began in 1999 after a ruling by the Italian Supreme Court where a rape conviction was overturned because the justices stated that since the victim was wearing tight jeans, she must have helped remove them, thereby implying consent.
 Women in the Italian Parliament came to work the next day wearing jeans in solidarity with the victim/survivor.